Skip to main content

 • What it is: Nebraska’s main senior property tax relief program.
 It exempts all or part of the taxable value of a qualifying homestead.

-• Who can get it: Homeowners who were 65 before January 1 of the application year, own and occupy the home from January 1 through August 15, and fall within the 2026 income table.
+• Who can get it: Homeowners who were 65 before January 1 of the application year, own and occupy the home from January 1 through August 15, and fall within the income and county value rules.

-• How it helps: Relief ranges from 10% to 100% of the allowed exempt amount, but county value limits can reduce that amount first.
+• How it helps: Relief ranges from 10% to 100% of the allowed exempt amount.
+County value limits can reduce the amount first.

-• How to apply: File Form 458 and the required schedules with your county assessor between February 2 and June 30, 2026.
+• How to apply: File Form 458 and any required schedules with your county assessor between February 2 and June 30, 2026.

 • What to gather: 2025 federal and Nebraska tax returns if filed, Social Security and pension statements, medical expense records, deed or trust papers, parcel number, and photo identification.